zcoo/fluss/website/docs/install-deploy/deploying-local-cluster.md

 ## Interacting with Fluss

-After Fluss local cluster is started, you can use **Fluss Client** (Currently, only support Flink Sql Client) to interact with Fluss.
+After Fluss local cluster is started, you can use **Fluss Client** (Currently, only support Flink SQL Client) to interact with Fluss.
-The following subsections will show you how to use Flink Sql Client to interact with Fluss.
+The following subsections will show you how to use Flink SQL Client to interact with Fluss.

 ### Flink SQL Client